anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 -  SELinux: you may have to add --system-site-packages when creating the virtualenv (“Aborting, target uses selinux but python bindings (libselinux-python) aren’t installed!”)
--  Proxy: you may set your proxy in env for Ansible and :cite:p:`systemd-for-docker`
+-  Proxy: you may set your proxy in env for Ansible and in  systemd for Docker :cite:p:`systemd-for-docker`

 To deploy your own CI toolchain running Anuket Compliance: